diaspd/job-calculator/README.md

 # Start the project
 $ npm run dev
 ```

-The app will be available for access on http://localhost:5500/
+The app will be available on `http://localhost:5500/`

 ## 🚀 Technologies